uwe-app/website/site/docs/getting-started/front-matter.md

 ```

 {{#> note label="info"}}
-Images must be relative paths they are automatically make absolute when rendering.
+Images must be relative paths; they are automatically made absolute when rendering.
 {{/note}}

 ## Meta Data